Beginners Excuses and How To Beat Them

 Set objective measures

-If your goal is something like ‘run faster’ that is a goal you will never reach.
+If your goal is something like ‘run faster’ that’s a goal you’ll never reach.
 The goal posts will keep moving since there will always be a ‘faster’ to achieve.
 But if you have a specific goal: run a 12:00 mile, for example, one day you will do that.
 One day you will reach your goal and then you can set a new goal.

 Set realistic expectations and intermediate goals

 Again, if you are running for the first time, don’t plan on being marathon ready in a few weeks.

 If your main goal is a longer-term goal (for example, you do want to do a couch to marathon program) set lots of smaller, intermediate goals so you can still accomplish goals along the way.